-Participating in games is after all a positive experience and by encouraging potential customers to spent more time engaging with your brand in casual online environment it might result in a long-lasting relationship.
-According to the Harvard Business Review, rise of customer attention by 5% generates a 25%-95% increase in profit.
-Use game mechanics in loyalty programs in order to achieve company goals, to increase customer retention and brand engagement.
+Participating in games is, after all, a positive experience, and encouraging potential customers to suspender time engaging with your brand in a casual online environment might result in a long-lasting relationship.
+According to the Harvard Business Review, the rise of customer attention by 5% generates a 25%-95% increase in profit.
+Use game mechanics in loyalty programs to achieve company goals, to increase customer retention and brand engagement.

-Usually the retail and consumer products industry lead the gamification initiatives and sets the standards for the others.
+Usually, the retail and consumer products industry leads the gamification initiatives and sets the standards for the others.
 Digital e-commerce and physical retail could both benefit the implementation of a gamification solution.
-Not only the pandemic but the world before that showed that successful consumer products companies relay on heavily on information technologies like online-to-physical sales cross-over systems, white-label platforms for building custom loyalty solutions, customizable platforms that enable retailers to identify and segment customer categories, preferences and anticipate behavior as well as digital gamification experiences.
+Not only the pandemic but the world before that showed that successful consumer products companies rely heavily on information technologies like online-to-physical sales cross-over systems, white-label platforms for building custom loyalty solutions, customizable platforms that enable retailers to identify and segment customer categories, preferences and anticipate behavior as well as digital gamification experiences.

 Gamification techniques – the main motivational drivers for customer action

 Rewards – who is not getting excited when hearing this word?
-Everybody loves to be rewarded but in real life a few get the change to hold a trophy in their hands.
+Everybody loves to be rewarded but in real life, a few get the chance to hold a trophy in their hands.
 This is why when designing a rewards system – it is a good idea to incorporate small rewards on every level so customers don’t feel discouraged.
 Competitiveness is part of human nature and therefore gamification-powered technologies stimulate the genuine desire in customers to partake in them.
 Rewards are the main reason that motivates people to try gamified experiences.
-Examples of rewards: badges, points, levels, special discounts, account credits, free gifts, free shipping, free samples, be the first to try it etc.
+Examples of rewards: badges, points, levels, special discounts, account credits, gifts, free shipping, free samples, being the first to try it, etc.

-Challenges – customized action plan where the company could direct the narrative in order to encourage customers to act when the company want them to.
+Challenges – customized action plan where the company could direct the narrative to encourage customers to act when the company wants them to.

-In-game currency – The virtual currency is an added layer in the gamification applications that has significant role in encouraging its users to cash them out for real world money or rewards.
+In-game currency – The virtual currency is an added layer in the gamification applications that have a significant role in encouraging its users to cash them out for real-world money or rewards.

 AI and customer support – recognizing patterns in customer behavior can help with AI learning path planning and will increase the benefit that retailers have in capitalizing on users’ engagement.

 Lifestyle engagement – the long-term game for low purchase frequency brands that usually have products/services with hefty price tags and heavy shopping baskets.
-Enterprises must carefully approach this method because it needs a deeper understanding of customers intent, an in-depth look into their goals that they want to achieve with purchasing a product and what sparked the passion that lead potential customers to initiate a purchase.
-Whatever it is the answer to why a customer is buying your product, you need to build your gamification strategy around those answers.
+Enterprises must carefully approach this method because it needs a deeper understanding of customers' intent, an in-depth look into the goals that they want to achieve with purchasing a product, and what sparked the passion that lead potential customers to initiate a purchase.
+Whatever is the answer to why a customer is buying your product, you need to build your gamification strategy around those answers.
 Gamification can be leveraged to draw the connection between individual goals and passions and long-term brand purchases.

 Should you invest in gamification?

-It could be as easy as hosting a one day in-store game with discount codes as rewards or it could be as tedious as building a game around your brand benefits.
+It could be as easy as hosting a one-day in-store game with discount codes as rewards or it could be as tedious as building a game around your brand benefits.
 Whatever goal you want to achieve you need to keep in mind the main gamification techniques and implement them in your next marketing promotion strategy.
-Creating a sense of excitement in your brand via the human obsession of winning a prize inevitably leads to more impressions and increased brand awareness.
-Considering the fact that a gamification experience has a huge positive impact on the companies brand awareness – we think that it is worth a try.
+Creating a sense of excitement in your brand via the human obsession with winning a prize inevitably leads to more impressions and increased brand awareness.
+Because a gamification experience has a huge positive impact on the companies brand awareness – we think that it is worth a try.